- Why Us

 Audit management software built for medical device companies simplifies the internal and external audit experience.
 Greenlight Guru’s medical device QMS enables you to:

 Plan audits in advance and set notifications.

 Ensure your QMS is fully traceable and fully auditable.

-Our MDQMS offers purpose-built workflows for audit management that enable rigorous internal examination so that you can audit yourself better than anyone else can.
+Our eQMS solution offers purpose-built workflows for audit management that enable rigorous internal examination so that you can audit yourself better than anyone else can.
 Teams have full visibility into each document and every procedure, making it easy to establish a policy that everyone can follow in the event of an unannounced audit.

 Medical device leaders understand the importance of preparation and their position in the market speaks for how it pays off.

-Findings from our 2020 industry benchmark survey found that the majority (55%) of respondents from competitive market-leading companies believed it would take a week or less to prepare for an audit.
+Findings from the 2020 industry benchmark survey found that the majority (55%) of respondents from competitive market-leading companies believed it would take a week or less to prepare for an audit.
 In comparison, only 38% of noncompetitive organizations could say the same.

 If you want to join the ranks of industry market leaders and ensure audit preparation to stay ahead of regulators and competitors, adopting modern technology to enable you is key.
 Greenlight Guru is here to help.
-Get your free demo of our MDQMS software today →
+Get your free demo of our QMS software today →